LIFE INSURANCE AND DIVORCE - Part 1

 Because the courts look to the intent of the parties concerning policies existing at the time of the divorce, an ex-spouse will not be barred from taking the proceeds of a life insurance policy when the other ex-spouse took out the policy after the divorce was final.
 Raggio v.
 Richardson, 218 So.
 2d 501 (Fla.
 Dist.
 Ct.
 App.
 1969).

-Go to: Life Insurance Category
+Life Insurance Category